 What’s a typical age-related change?

-Sometimes having trouble finding the right word
+Sometimes I have trouble finding the right word

 7